dgleich/GenericArpack.jl/README.md

   6.522275837391058
 ```
 The library is better used with use higher precision types, like Double64, although Float32 work okay.
+See below for some notes on using higher-precision types.

 Because it was fairly trivial to do in Julia, `GenericArpack.jl` also has a specialized Hermitian eigensolver.
 This has had more limited testing, but should work for many cases.
 This is useful because it gives a